eurostat/NLP4Stat/Knowledge Database/KD model v2/README.md

 ### Note:

 The following OWL files are the same with the ones mentioned above.
-They are kept here for reasons of compatibility with earlier descriptions, but **they not includes the imports** mentioned above.
+They are kept here for reasons of compatibility with earlier descriptions, but **they not include the imports** mentioned above.
 For example, they will **not** be loaded correctly in Protégé.
 Specifically:

 - **NLP4StatRef-Ontology-v2.3.owl** is the same as **estat.owl**.
 - **NLP4StatRef-Ontology-datasets-v2.3.owl** is the same as **estat-Database.owl**.